How to select a Football Data Provider?

 Things, people, and business all grow.
 The more your business or project grows, the more leagues you can afford to show.
 Unless your data provider is bottlenecking you by having a limited number of leagues that they cover.

 Determine what leagues you want to show, but consider what leagues you might want to show in the future.
-For instance, at SportMonks, you will always be future proof because we currently offer over 1000+ football leagues worldwide, and we still seek to expand the number of leagues that we cover.
+For instance, at Sportmonks, you will always be future-proof because we currently offer over 1300+ football leagues worldwide, and we still seek to expand the number of leagues that we cover.

 Speed of livescores and match events

 Tracking live football games is quite popular.
 Knowing what minute the game is in, when someone scored, received a yellow card, or got substituted are all elements of a livescore endpoint.
 Being able to track an ongoing game in real-time is quite important.
-More important is the speed at which this happens.
+Even more important is the speed at which this happens.
+Remember that accuracy should always be the priority though.
 Fast livescores is common jargon because people want to show in-game events as soon as they happen.

 The only way they can be shown in real-time is by having fast livescores that are updated frequently.
 You don’t want a football API that updates every 45 seconds, no you want it updated every 30 or even 15 seconds.